Common Closing Mistakes Home Sellers Should Avoid in Central Florida

 Central Florida has a high number of HOA and condo communities.
 Missing documents, unpaid fees, or late estoppel requests can stall the entire process.

 Fix: Contact the association early for estoppel letters, rules, and financial disclosures.
 Pay outstanding balances immediately.
+And provide all the by-laws and other information to the buyer as soon as possible.

 Not Preparing for Final Walkthrough Issues

 Fix: Keep the home clean, repaired, and consistent with contract terms.
 Leave agreed-upon items and remove everything else.
+Remember that the contract is legally binding, so you'll want to adhere to it consistently.

 Ignoring Wire and Fraud Instructions